paulbradish/awesome-digital-marketing/README.md

 * [Databox](https://databox.com/) - Connect all of your data in one place, visualize performance trends, monitor progress toward your goals, make more informed decisions, collaborate and report as you go with custom views and deep-dives for each function in your organization.
 * [Geckoboard](https://www.geckoboard.com/) - No hassle professional KPI dashboards.
 Features over 80 integrations that you can build into a real-time dashboard.
 * [Klipfolio](https://www.klipfolio.com/) - From custom dashboards and reports to self-serve exploration and analysis, this SaaS helps you centralize data and gives you the power to make decisions with confidence.
+## Tag Management
+__Tag Management Systems__ help to manage the lifecycle of digital marketing tags, used to track activity on digital properties, such as websites and web applications.
+These are especially useful because they allow you do bypass having pull in developers and agencies when you want to add or modify a 3rd party snippet or tag.
+* [Adobe Experience Platform Launch](https://business.adobe.com/products/experience-platform/launch.html) - A next-generation tag management system that unifies your marketing ecosystem.
+It breaks down silos and bottlenecks by connecting disparate technologies so you can deliver standout digital experiences.
+* [Google Tag Manager](https://tagmanager.google.com/) - Allows you to quickly and easily update measurement codes and related code fragments collectively known as tags on your website or mobile app.
+* [Tealium](https://tealium.com/) - Tealium iQ enables you to manage tags across all digital touch points, including web sites, mobile apps and online videos all from the same intuitive user interface.
 ## Testing
 🧪 An important aspect of digital marketing, __testing__ gives you the ability to compare ad copy, hero images, personalization, UX, etc. to see what resonates best with your visitors.
 Have you ever heard the old adage _"Always Be Closing?"_... ours is _"Always Be Testing"_.
 ### Testing Platforms